GMT-352/M/README.md

 ## Requirements
 * The requirements of this project are as follows:
-    * Determining the number of panels that can provide solar energy to the entire campus,
     * Providing the QGIS program to be used in the project, having people who can actively use it, and obtaining the necessary data for the software.
+    * The use of the map to determine the number of panels that can provide solar energy to the entire campus,
     * Obtaining the financial resources required throughout the project, ensuring low cost in the formation of the project,
-    * Calculation of the distribution of the energy supplied from the panels to the area and its active use
+    * Calculation of the distribution of the energy supplied from the panels to the area and its active use,
-    *
+    * Reporting the project process, presenting the maps created for use,
+    * Providing the data used throughout the project from open source and containing up-to-date information,
+    * Determination of the position and angle of solar panels according to the direction of the sun's rays.

 ## Necessary information for solar panel data